SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/opentelemetry/rabbitmq-opentelemetry.md

 ## Collection configuration & App installation

-As part of the setting up the collection process and app installation user can select the App from App Catalog and click on Install App.
+As part of the setting up the collection process and app installation you can select the App from App Catalog and click on Install App.
 Please follow the steps below :

 ### Step 1 : Set up Collector